Lares Trek Information 2023

 Day 4: Aguas Calientes – Machu Picchu – Cusco

 This is the day you’ve been waiting for!
-You will take the first bus to the Machu Picchu archeological site, making sure to tour every nook and cranny of this New Wonder of the World and UNESCO World Cultural Heritage Site.
+You will take the first bus to the Machu Picchu archeological site, for your 2 hour guided tour of this New Wonder of the World and UNESCO World Cultural Heritage Site.
 The Citadel of the Incas, Machu Picchu, what an unforgettable experience!
 Your guide will expertly direct you through the enigmatic ruins and its main streets.
-Then on your own, you can wander around the town squares of the world’s spiritual center of Inca wisdom, as well as climb the intricately carved stone stairways.

 Most companies will offer the option to also purchase these extras: